 McDonald Institute’s Summer of Science

-McDonald Institute's Summer of Science 2023 - FREE - The Application Period is extended
+McDonald Institute's Summer of Science 2024 - Application Period Opening in late March 2024

-While recognizing the difficulty at this current time, the McDonald Institute will again be running its Summer of Science during summer 2023.
+The McDonald Institute, now in partnership with the Carbon to Metal Coating Institute (C2MCI), will again be running its Summer of Science during summer 2024.
 The Summer of Science is a free afternoon enrichment program for a small group of high school and middle school students (including students graduating this June).
-The program will be available virtually, and we will also try to have an in-person cohort for those in the Kingston area.
-Over 12 afternoon sessions, this program focuses on physics and the process of doing science.
-The Summer of Science program is led by undergraduates and joined by scientists at the McDonald Institute.
-Participating students explore through hands-on activities a variety of content and practices that are part of the every-day job of the astronomers and particle physicists at the McDonald Institute.
+The program will be in-person for those in the Kingston and surrounding area, and we will also have a virtually cohort based on interest.
+Over 12 afternoon sessions, this program focuses on the physical sciences and the process of doing science.
+The Summer of Science program is led by undergraduates and joined by scientists at the McDonald Institute and the C2MCI.
+Participating students explore through hands-on activities a variety of content and practices that are part of the every-day job of our scientists.
 This program’s goal is to supplement the focus on scientific content in the classroom with the tools of the trade that are at the heart of actually doing science.
 Activities will as much as possible involve students recreating and exploring these demonstrations at home before sharing with their cohort.

 An example of skills and practices that may be touched on: